There'll Be No Teardrops Tonight

-There'll Be No Teardrops Tonight is compilation album by country singer Willie Nelson.
+There'll Be No Teardrops Tonight is a compilation album by country singer Willie Nelson.
 The name of the album comes from the Hank Williams song of the same name.

 This album is composed mostly of tracks previously issued as singles on Liberty in the early 1960s as well as two previously unissued tracks, "Tomorrow Night" and "Blue Must Be the Color of the Blues".